Gunmen kidnap 5 MSF workers in Cameroon | DW | 25.02.2022

 News agency AFP cited a local administrative official as saying that three of the aid workers are from Chad, one is from Senegal, and the fifth is French-Ivorian.

-Boko Haram and so-called Islamic State West Africa Province (ISWAP) are known to launch attacks in the area including in the nearby Lake Chad region.
+Boko Haram and the so-called Islamic State West Africa Province are known to launch attacks in the area including in the nearby Lake Chad region.

-In September 2019, a suspected Boko Haram attack near Fotokol, claimed the lives of six Cameroonian soldiers.
+In September 2019, a suspected Boko Haram attack near Fotoko, claimed the lives of six Cameroonian soldiers.

 The violence has spawned a regional humanitarian crisis, and hundreds of thousands of people have been displaced and dispersed in neighboring countries.